 The Aam Aadmi Party report card and what people feel

 New Delhi, July 12: The Lok Sabha election saw a stronger Narendra Modi wave than what was seen in 2014.
-This has brought a warning for the Aam Aadmi Party of Arvind Kejriwal, the Delhi chief minister.
+This has brought a warning for the Aam Aadmi Party (AAP) of Arvind Kejriwal, the Delhi Chief Minister.

 Arvind Kejriwal's party has failed to take lead in any of 70 assembly segments in Delhi, where the BJP won all seven Lok Sabha seats.
 The AAP had won 67 assembly seats in 2015 Delhi assembly election.